-This clinic is for people who are not having symptoms, but have risk factors for developing colon cancer.
+This clinic is for people who are not having symptoms.
 A colonoscopy is a screening tool to detect colon cancer.
 Most colon cancers (98%) start from a polyp, so by eliminating polyps we are helping to eliminate colon cancer.

 Controllable and Uncontrollable Risk Factors:

 - Family History: First-degree relative (father, mother, brother, sister, or child) who has had colon polyps or colon cancer.

 - Personal History: Previous polyps, previous colon cancer removed, or Ulcerative Colitis/Crohn's Disease.